Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it gets a new session ID and current state for reuse across ADT operations, distinct from sibling tools that operate on specific objects.
+The description clearly states the tool gets a new session ID and current session state (cookies, CSRF token) for reuse across ADT operations.
+It is distinct from siblings which are focused on specific object CRUD and check operations.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.